STAT545-UBC-hw-2018-19/hw01-CeciliaLe07/hw01_iris.md

 ## 10          4.9         3.1          1.5         0.1  setosa
 ```

-2. The **tail** command will return by dfault the last six rown in the data set.
-Furthermore, in this command the parameter $n$ works in the same way as with the head command:
+2. The **tail** command will return by dfault the last six rows of the data frame.
+Furthermore, the parameter $n$ of this command works in the same way as with the head command:

 ```r